ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/Plugins.md

 ### Disabling Plugins

 Plugins can be disabled by adding them to the configuration option [\[cse.operation.plugins\].disabledPlugins](../setup/Configuration-cse.md#plugins).
-Plugin listed in this configuration setting will not be loaded by the CSE at startup.
+Plugins listed in this configuration setting will not be loaded by the CSE at startup.

 Names of disabled plugins must match the plugin module name (i.e., the filename without the `.py` extension).
 Simple wildcard patterns (e.g., `MyPlugin*`) can be used to disable multiple plugins at once.